 Pro tip: An easy way to get started with creating an online survey is to use the Opinion Stage Survey Maker.
 You can also use our survey templates, which are professionally built to help you create and publish an online survey within minutes.

 An experiment is a type of quantitative data collection method that relies on manipulation of a single independent variable while maintaining control over a number of other, usually dependent, variables.
 The data gathered through experiments is most frequently used to analyze relationships and determine correlations.

 - Laboratory experiments – These types of experiments take place in a controlled environment, with researchers having strict control over all the variables involved.

 - Field experiments – Take place in a natural environment where full control of variables might not be available.

 - Natural experiments – In these types of experiments, researchers have no control over variables, and data is collected by letting variables occur naturally.

 Data allows you to make better, informed decisions.
 It can help you gain a better understanding of your audience, find areas for improvement in your organization, identify patterns, and personalize your business’ messaging.
 When looking to collect data, decide what information you need, set a time frame for data collection, and choose a data collection method.

 Once you’ve decided on the above, you can proceed to collect data.
 After you’ve finished the data collection process, you can go on to analyze the data and draw conclusions.

-The two main types of data collection methods you have at your disposal include qualitative and quantitative data collection methods.
+The two main types of data collection methods you have at your disposal are qualitative and quantitative.

 Qualitative data collection methods rely on opinions, descriptive phrases, and researchers’ subjective conclusions.
 Face-to-face interviews, qualitative questionnaires, focus groups, observation, longitudinal studies, and case studies are examples of qualitative data collection methods.